wp-plugins/salt-map/readme.txt

 * Initial release.

 == Upgrade Notice ==
+When upgrading to 1.4.0 hight has to be set without unit, it will be pixels.

 In 1.3.0 and later there exist the **instanceName** short code parameter it is required if wanting to have multiple maps on one page.

 When upgrading from pre 1.1.0 the search field has been made optional and default is not to show add the short code parameter **includeSerach=true** to get it back.